Sensory & Calming10 min readUpdated 2026-07-14

 3) Use “energy before quiet”

-Five minutes of movement first (dance, hallway walk, animal moves), then transition to quiet toys.
-Easier than forcing calm from full-speed mode.
+Five minutes of movement first — dance, hallway walk, animal moves, wall pushes, or a short outdoor loop — makes quiet toys work better.
+It is easier than forcing calm from full-speed mode.

 Want better toy picks without the research rabbit hole?